miszczak/BookStoreJava/README.md

 Correcting a typo within the yml configuration file.

 ***Adding a 11th line back to the xml output, using this comment within the commit message to see if it will show within Cx***

+***Adding a 12th line using csv file format output with incremental scan mode, using this comment within the commit message to see if it will show within Cx***